 The Path and the Steps (presentation, 20 minutes)

+Trends and Outlook

 The types of academic institutions and characteristics of each (Research-intensive universities, master’s, baccalaureate, associate and specialized (see Carnegie Classification)

 The typical career path.
 Tenure and the tenure process.
 The basis for tenure decisions.
 Typical academic salaries.
 Non-tenure teaching positions.